codrkai/ReactJS_with_backend_and_frontend/Readme.md

 Make sure to set up your MongoDB with the table: react_db

-Make sure to update the .env file with your MongoDB DB_URI
+Make sure to update the /backend/.env file with your MongoDB DB_URI

 ```javascript
 cd backend